Five Hundred Years of Château de Chambord

 The Château is rich in historical and architectural significance and no visit to the Loire would be complete without exploring Chambord.
 Chambord is set in a charming hamlet of the same name and built in 1519 by King Francois 1er as a hunting lodge, the Château is the largest of all of the Châteaux in the Loire.
 Inside the Château there is a very intricate and impressive double helix staircase which is said to have been designed by Leonardo da Vinci.
 It is also believed that he was involved in the design of the Château itself.
 Da Vinci did live at Clos Luce in Amboise around the time that Chambord was built, so it is definitely possible.

 Chambord is open all year, except Christmas Day and New Years Day and is €14.50 for access to the Château and the French formal gardens, which re-opened in 2017.

-I have visited the Château countless times and only actually went inside on two occasions.
+I have visited the Château countless times, but onlyq1 went inside on two occasions.
 This is because there is so much to do in the grounds.
 The grounds of Chambord are vast and impressive covering thousands of acres of land, surrounded by a wall that is 31km in length and home to countless wild boar (sanglier) and deer.
-You can easily spend a full just exploring the grounds around the Château.
+You can easily spend a full day just exploring the grounds around the Château.